-During the initial time of 1800 till 1920, only the toxic gases were used in the refrigerators.
+During the initial time of 1800 to 1920, only toxic gases were used in refrigerators.
 These gases were a mixture of chlorine, fluorine, and carbons.
-However, near about the year 1970, it was discovered that these toxic gases were dangerous to the atmosphere.
+However, near the year 1970, it was discovered that these toxic gases were dangerous to the atmosphere.

 When these gases leak into the atmosphere, they undergo a chemical change due to the UV rays of the sun and thus cause the greenhouse effect and ozone depletion.
 After that certain measures were taken to find such refrigerant gases which can overcome this problem.

-It is then when the refrigerant gases like HCFC (a mixture of hydrogen, chlorine, fluorine, and carbon) and HFC (a mixture of hydrogen, fluorine, and carbon) came into the picture.
-HCFC gases have a shorter lifespan when they get exposed to the atmosphere and thus cause very minimal harm in regards to ozone depletion.
+It is then that refrigerant gases like HCFC (a mixture of hydrogen, chlorine, fluorine, and carbon) and HFC (a mixture of hydrogen, fluorine, and carbon) came into the picture.
+HCFC gases have a shorter lifespan when they get exposed to the atmosphere and thus cause very minimal harm in regard to ozone depletion.

 On the other hand, gases like HFC have no chlorine and thus cause no negative or harmful effect on the issue of ozone depletion.
-Also, this is the reason why these HCFC and HFC gases are trending and are getting popular to be used as the modern days refrigerant gases.
+Also, this is the reason why these HCFC and HFC gases are trending and are getting popular be used as modern-day’s refrigerant gases.

-A quick glance at the various gases been used in the refrigerator:
+A quick glance at the various gases being used in the refrigerator:

 - R22 Chlorofluorocarbons – this gas was common in the older fridge but was ozone-depleting and thus is being phased out.
 It is not seen in any modern refrigerator

-- R134A Tetrafluoroethane – this gas can be seen in the present time refrigerator.
-Though, this gas is ozone-friendly but it is a potent greenhouse gas and thus will be phased out soon.
-However, it is the preferred choice of the current situation
+- R134A Tetrafluoroethane – this gas can be seen in the present-time refrigerator.
+Though this gas is ozone-friendly it is a potent greenhouse gas and thus will be phased out soon.
+However, it is the preferred choice in the current situation

 - R438A Freon – this gas is used as a replacement for R22 gas as it is non-ozone depleting.
 It is one of the trending gases used in the refrigerator and can also be found in many repaired refrigerators which were earlier running on R22 gas